What is childhood trauma? A brief overview

 3. Centers for Disease Control and Prevention.
 (2021, April 2).
 Adverse childhood experiences (aces). https://www.cdc.gov/violenceprevention/aces/index.html

-Katherine Wheeler, MA, LCPC, EMDR-T
+Katherine Wheeler, MA, LCPC, EMDR

 See Full Profile